edikson/recoal/README.md

 # Debugging

-This section contains general instructions for debugging failed installs or problems encountered with Sumokoin.
+This section contains general instructions for debugging failed installs or problems encountered with Recoal.
 First ensure you are running the latest version built from the github repo.

 ## LMDB